 In short, you cannot afford to invest your time, money, and resources on the quality objectives that cannot drive the culture of continuous improvement.

-Once you have set the quality objectives, you need to continuously evaluate them as well as the mechanisms established to record the on-going performance of those objectives.
+Once you have set the quality objective, you need to continuously evaluate them as well as the mechanisms established to record the on-going performance of those objectives.
 There are two ways to review the quality objectives, one is through the management review, and the other one is internal audits.
 This will help you to keep a check on process quality if the workflow is managed and maintained properly.

 It is quite often a case that your organization fails meeting quality objectives due to some or other reasons.
 You can expect a process or workflow to generate the same results for every quality objective you set.
 There could be a need for process change or improvements to improve the performance of quality objectives.
 For this, you need a powerful quality management software that enables you to configure different workflows as per the need of the hour while helping you identify the improvements to make your existing processes better and aligned to organizational goals.

-Maintaining and managing the performance of quality objectives is one of the important functions that a quality management system needs to serve.
+Maintaining and managing the performance of quality objective is one of the important functions that a quality management system needs to serve.
 Also, it helps in making the process highly effective and efficient than before.

 So, are you ready to make your process and product quality better?